 Bullet is a multipurpose theme that features a left sidebar vertical menu.
-It’s incredibly versatile and can be used for any kind of website you want to make.
+It’s incredibly versatile and can be used for any website you want to make.

 The menu itself is prominent and easy to navigate.
 You’ll find it easy to use the menu system provided by WordPress to quickly fill out the sidebar with all of the necessary pages.
 Below the menu, you can add any widgets you’d like to make use of the sidebar space.

 As for the rest of the page, you can add any content you want.
 Besides simple posts and pages, you can build out completely custom page templates using the page builder.
-Bullet bundles the Visual Composer page builder plugin for free saving you $33.
-This drag-and-drop template creator takes some getting used to, but once you know how to use it, you can create any template you want.
+Bullet bundles the Visual Composer page builder plugin for free, saving you $33.
+This drag-and-drop template creator takes some getting used to, but you can create any template you want once you know how to use it.

-Overall, Bullet is a solid theme and likely the most customizable one included in this list.
+Overall, Bullet is a solid theme and one of the most customizable included in this list.

 Which vertical menu theme is best for you?

 Author is the only free theme featured here and has a simple, adaptable design.
-It works great for bloggers and content creators.
-However, if you want to use it as a business theme with more complex page designs, you can easily do this by customizing templates with Elementor.
+It works great for bloggers, writers, and other content creators.
+There’s also a premium upgrade called Author Pro with additional features.

 Bluehost auto-creates your WordPress site for you and lets you register your first domain for free.